Foster to adopt requirements

-Plan and write a publish-ready informational article for foster to adopt requirements with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the State-by-State Foster Care Requirements & Ages topical map.
+Plan and write a publish-ready informational article for foster to adopt requirements with search intent, outline sections, FAQ coverage, schema, internal links, and prompt guidance from the State-by-State Foster Care Requirements & Ages topical map library entry.
 It sits in the Special Placements & Licensing Exceptions content group.

-This page is a free SEO content brief and AI prompt kit for foster to adopt requirements.
-It gives the target query, search intent, article length, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.
+This page is a free SEO content guide from the TopicalMap library for foster to adopt requirements.
+It gives the target query, search intent, semantic keywords, and copy-paste prompts for outlining, drafting, FAQ coverage, schema, metadata, internal links, and distribution.

 Use this page if you want to:

-Create a ChatGPT article prompt for foster to adopt requirements
+Open a ChatGPT article prompt workflow for foster to adopt requirements

-Build an AI article outline and research brief for foster to adopt requirements
+Review an article outline and research brief for foster to adopt requirements

 - Work through prompts in order — each builds on the last.